Upper and Lower Bounds for Fully Retroactive Graph Problems: Preliminaries

-\begin{definition}[Lifespan] For each edge $e$ that is inserted at time $t_a$ and whose earliest deletion after $t_a$ is at time $t_b$ (which is $\now$ if it is not deleted), let $L_e = (t_a,t_b]$ be the \emph{lifespan} of the edge. \end{definition}
+\begin{definition}[Lifespan] For each edge $e$ inserted at time $t_a$ and whose earliest deletion after $t_a$ is at time $t_b$ (which is $\now$ if it is not deleted), let $L_e = (t_a,t_b]$ be the \emph{lifespan} of $e$. \end{definition}

 While an edge can be inserted and deleted multiple times, to ease our notation we regard $e$ as a new edge every time it is inserted.
-By definition, the set of edges existing at time $t$ is given by $E_t = \{ e: t\in L_e \}$, i.e., the edges that are inserted at time before $t$ and deleted after time $t$.
-A query made at time $t$ should be answered based on the graph $G_t := (V,E_t)$ at time $t$.
+By definition, the set of edges existing at time $t$ is given by $E_t = \{ e: t\in L_e \}$,.
+A query made at time $t$ should be answered based on the graph $G_t := (V,E_t)$.